ipfs/kubo/README.md

 - Click the blue "Download go-ipfs" on the right side of the page.
 - Open/extract the archive.
 - Move `ipfs` to your path (`install.sh` can do it for you).

+### From Linux package managers

+With snap, in any of the [supported Linux distributions](https://snapcraft.io/docs/core/install):

+    $ sudo snap install ipfs

 ### Build from Source